 The International Education Association of Australia said it was “an outrageous impost on a sector which is already facing death by a thousand cuts”.

-“These non-refundable visa application fees will place Australia at more than double the cost of our closest competitor countries,” said CEO Phil Honeywood.
+“These non-refundable visa application fees will place Australia at more than double the cost of our closest competitor countries,” said chief executive Phil Honeywood.
 “The fact that the additional revenue is going to pay for its accord implementation will provide no benefit to the overseas students who will have to stump up.

-“This sends all the wrong messages about Australia as a welcoming supportive study destination.
-In practice we will be robbing Ranjit to pay for Richard.
+“This sends all the wrong messages about Australia as a welcoming, supportive study destination.
+In practice, we will be robbing Ranjit to pay for Richard.
 This is exploitation of overseas young people at its worst.”

 They included ramping up visa rejections and slowing down visa processing for students enrolled with institutions rated as moderate or high immigration risk.
 The number of universities with poor risk ratings rose sharply in April, partly because of the government’s visa processing changes.